-Alternate higher energy activities with medium and low ones (e.g. do not do a high energy activity following by another high energy activity)
+- Alternate higher energy activities with medium and low ones (e.g. do not do a high energy activity followed by another high energy activity)

-Order shopping online or if in supermarket ask for help packing your bags
+- Order shopping online or, if in a supermarket, ask for help packing your bags

 TIP: It is not about doing less but thinking about how you do things.